RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Read more** - Default text on the product tile that opens the extended product description. | Results Page

-- **One-time purchase** - Default text that allows to add to cart a single-purchase varaint of the product if a product is a subscription product. | Results Page
+- **One-time purchase** - Default text that allows to add to cart a single-purchase variant of the product if a product is a subscription product. | Results Page

-- **Subscribe & save** - Default text that allows to add to cart a reoccuring-purchase varaint of the product if a product is a subscription product. | Results Page
+- **Subscribe & save** - Default text that allows to add to cart a reoccurring-purchase variant of the product if a product is a subscription product. | Results Page

 **Placeholders**